 Safety And Cleanliness

-Both Singapore and Hong Kong implement great regulations towards cleanliness, and you won’t experience culture shock as you’re used to these regulations.
+Singapore and Hong Kong have strict cleanliness regulations.
 Also, both countries focus a great deal on the environment and mixing nature with architecture.

 Singapore and Hong Kong have been in contention as the best place to do business.
 Singapore’s competitive economy is on par with Hong Kong’s economic landscape.
-Getting into the boring nitty gritty, Singapore’s individual income tax rate begins at 3.5% and goes up to 20% for income above SGD 320,000.
+Singapore’s individual income tax rate begins at 3.5% and goes up to 20% for income above SGD 320,000.
 In Hong Kong, on the other hand, taxation starts at 2% and goes up to 17% for income above SGD 21,126 (120,000 HKD).

-If you live alone, the average cost of living in Singapore is 13% cheaper than in Hong Kong, rent is 18% cheaper, and food expenses are 6% cheaper.
-Raising a family is 16%% cheaper in Singapore, and you save 25% on rent.
-Looking at the bigger picture, Singapore nets you more savings than Hong Kong.
+The average cost of living in Singapore is 13% cheaper than in Hong Kong, rent is 18% cheaper, and food expenses are 6% cheaper.
+Raising a family is 16% cheaper in Singapore, and you will be able to save 25% on rent.
 Pair this with the income tax brackets, and your salary has more weight in Singapore than in Hong Kong.

-Singapore has 90 comprehensive DTTs from countries like Australia, Canada, China, India, Japan, Korea, and more, while Hong Kong has 45 DTTs.
+Singapore has 90 comprehensive DTTs from countries like Australia, Canada, China, India, Japan, Korea, and more.
 Singapore is geared for growth as these countries would be the spark in encouraging investment towards creating new companies.
 This further creates a chain where a new company arises, and other countries trust Singapore more, creating more opportunities and stabilising job opportunities for more tenured companies.

 For new opportunities in business, Singapore has tax incentives you can take advantage of.
 There is a 75% tax exemption on the first 100,000 SGD and an additional 50% exemption on the following SGD 100,000 taxable income.
 The Singapore government developed this tax exemption unavailable in Hong Kong.
 This means that you are worry-free of tax on your first few thousand dollars.